Windows Tweaks Logo Microsoft PC Help - 02 blue red

 If you remove the remote access program from autostart, other PCs will only be able to access your PC if you have started it again manually.

-The volume or screen brightness tools of some manufacturers may also no longer be accessible.
+Some manufacturers' volume or screen brightness tools may also no longer be accessible.

 My tip: